-The first Irkut MC-21 with homemade PD-14 powerplants has made its maiden flight on December 15.
+The first Irkut MC-21 with Russian engines has made its maiden flight on December 15.
 The aircraft with registration 73055 did a 1 hour 25 minutes test flight out of Irkutsk airfield, where the factory of the MC-21 is located.

-Irkut and parent company United Aircraft Corporation (UAC) kept their promises (to President Vladimir Putin…) to make the first flight before the end of the year.
+Irkut and parent company United Aircraft Corporation (UAC) kept their promises (to President Vladimir Putin…) to make the first flight of the PD-14 powered MC-21-310 before the end of the year.
 The aircraft had been doing ground tests on Monday and was deemed ready for the maiden flight today.
 To confirm the eagerness of the Russians, they sent her airborne without even a coat of paint.

 The crew, consisting of test pilots Vasily Sevastyanov and Andrey Voropaev, performed engine system tests and checked the aircraft’s controllability.
 They flew no higher than 3.500 meters and not quicker than 450 kilometers per hour.